 What Are Other Beneficial Effects Of Garlic?

-Garlic has been shown to enhance metabolism, increase energy levels, suppress appetite, and help you burn more calories.
-It is also a powerful detoxifier and garlic can help you lose belly fat that may help increase T levels [17].
+- Fat burning: As belly fat and lower testosterone levels are linked with aging, garlic steps in to rev up metabolism, curb appetite, and enhance calorie burning.
+It is also a powerful detoxifier and garlic can help you lose belly fat which may help increase T levels [17].

-However, it is best to seek a health specialist to provide medical advice and ensure proper diagnosis and treatment.
+However, always consult a health specialist for tailored medical advice and proper diagnosis and treatment.

 References: